privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 bids that correspond to each ad, i.e. [AdWithBid][49].

 _Note: If a DSP develops `generateBid()` following web platform's [Protected Audience API explainer][41], that should also execute in Bidding service.
-However, certain updates will be required for [Payload optimization][51]._
+However, certain updates will be required for [payload optimization][51]._

 Adtech's generateBid function signature is as follows.